GMR516/messageencrypter/README.md

-# Message Encrypter
+# QuickCrypt
-Deliver private messages to anyone safely and easily.
+Instantly encrypt any file safely and easily.